PASTAplus/metapype-eml/README.md

 root node that spans the tree's children using directional links; similarly, each child node contains a reverse link to its parent (or root) node.
 Only the root node may be without a parent link.
-Node links for either parent or children are constructed of the nodes respective address in memory.
+Node links for either parent or children are constructed of the node's respective address in memory.
 Nodes represent the primary characteristics of their corresponding XML schema elements, including attributes, content, and children.
 Node instances must be generated with at least the corresponding "name" as found in the schema for binding to the